ONSdigital/eq-survey-runner-benchmark/README.md

   - defaults to 1
 - userWaitTimeMaxSeconds - The maximum delay between each user's GET requests
   - defaults to 2
+- includeSchemaUrlInToken - Optional boolean value that allows the schema to be loaded via a schema_url included in the launch claim.
+The schema being loaded will need to be present in our cloud bucket however this is not validated, so check the storage bucket at `https://storage.googleapis.com/eq-questionnaire-schemas/{schema_name}.json` before setting this parameter to `true`.
+  - defaults to `false`
 - output.bucket - Name of the GCS bucket in which the output should be stored.
 - output.directory - Name of the directory within the GCS bucket in which the output should be stored.